Portway Park & Ride Rail Station

 Click on the image to enlarge

-When it opens, the station will be served by the recently improved half-hourly services between Bristol Temple Meads and Severn Beach.
-It will complement the existing Park & Ride bus service and be a useful extra transport option for the local community, as well as providing Park & Ride users from further afield a rail option to destinations along the Severn Beach line or for onward travel on the wider rail network from Bristol Temple Meads.
+The rail service complements the existing Park & Ride bus service and is a useful extra transport option for the local community, as well as providing Park & Ride users from further afield a rail option to destinations along the Severn Beach line or for onward travel on the wider rail network from Bristol Temple Meads.

-The £4.2m project is being jointly funded by Bristol City Council, the West of England Combined Authority, and the Department for Transport, with additional funding from Network Rail.
+The £5.866m project was jointly funded by the West of England Combined Authority, Bristol City Council and the Department for Transport, with additional funding contributions from Network Rail and Great Western Railway.

 Further information